caelcs/quarkus-template/README.md

 The goal of ths template is to give the engineers a quick look how to use the most common libraries.

-- REST
+- Exposing REST Endpoints
 - Database Integration
 - Integration Tests
-- Mocks
+- Using Mocks
-- Metrics Endpoints
+- Exposing Metrics Endpoints
-- Health Endpoints
+- Exposing Health Endpoints
-- Swagger
+- Generating and Exposing Swagger
-- Hexagonal Architecture
+- Using Hexagonal Architecture
-- Yaml Configuration Files
+- Use of Yaml Configuration Files
-- MapStruct
+- Use of MapStruct
-- Architecture Unit Test
+- Use of Architecture Unit Test
+- Use of REST Clients
+- Use of Wiremock for stubs
+- Use of GatLing for Stress Tests

 ## Running the application in dev mode